 Sexual assault medical exams are administered by nurses who have received special training through the Sexual Assault Nurse Examiner (SANE) program.
-The cost of the exam is paid for by the Iowa Attorney General's Office, Crime Victim Assistance Division.
+The cost of the exam is paid for by the Iowa Attorney General's Office, Victim Assistance Section.
 Forensic evidence may be collected up to 120 hours after the incident occurs.

 UIHC Emergency Treatment Center: (319) 356-2233